peterdrysdale/bellbird/README.md

 ## Voice loading

 Bellbird voices are all dynamically loaded at Bellbird startup.
-Bellbird support three voices types at the current time.
+Bellbird support two voices types at the current time.

  1. The argument "--voice" should be set to a full pathname of dumped Clustergen voice.
  2. The argument "--htsvoice" should be set to a full pathname of HTS (version 1.07) voice.
- 3. The argument "--nitechvoice" should be set to the pathname of the base directory of one of the classic six nitech voices.
-The classic nitech voice set are an older type of HTS voice.

 Voice files for testing purposes are collected at `https://github.com/peterdrysdale/bellbird_extras`.